Italy arrests North African traffickers over migrant ship deaths

 Two Libyans, two Algerians and a Tunisian ranging in age from 21 to 24, were placed under formal arrest in Palermo after being questioned on Thursday.
 Police had earlier mistakenly identified the Tunisian as a Libyan.

-Police said the accused men charged the migrants between $1,200 and $1,800 for the voyage, depending on where they would be placed on the deck of the boat.
+Police said the accused men charged the migrants between $1,200 and $1,800 (£776 and £1165) for the voyage, depending on where they would be placed on the deck of the boat.
 Those in the hold paid about half as much as those above, they added.

 The boat was carrying some 650 people.
 Italian and Irish ships rescued more than 400 migrants and recovered 26 bodies, including three children.
 Police arrested the men after speaking to survivors during the night after they arrived in Palermo.